HW-PlayersPatch/Development/Props/Kushan_Changes_Prop.md

   * vs `Fighter_hw1`: `0.7 => 0.95 (+26%)`

 ### Carriers
 *HW1 is currently unable to follow a hard macro / fast expand strategy as they simply cannot get a second carrier out in time to make use of the extra income.
-This change, in combination with the collector speed buff, will hopefully open macro play as an option for HW1 as a race.*
+This change, in combination with the collector speed buff, will hopefully open macro play as an option for HW1 as a race.
+To compensate, their build price is going up (below).*
 * **Build time down:** `210 => 165 (-21%)`

 ### Cloaked Fighters